harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 - Harness recommendeds that you use the `kubelogin` auth plugin to authenticate Azure Kubernetes Service (AKS) cluster with Kubernetes version 1.22 or later.
 (CDS-52513)

-  The open source community requires that all provider-specific codes that currently exist in the OSS codebase must be removed strating from version 1.26.
-You can now use client-go credential plugins to authenticate Kubernetes cluster login.
-Auth Provider is depricated for Kubernetes version 1.22 or later, and completely unsupported for versions 1.26 or later.
-For AKS cloud provider with Kubernetes version 1.22 or later, we recommend using the `kubelogin` auth plugin for authentication.
+  The open source community requires that all provider-specific codes that currently exist in the OSS codebase must be removed starting from version 1.26.
+You can now use client-go credential plugins to authenticate a Kubernetes cluster login.
+Auth Provider is deprecated for Kubernetes version 1.22 or later, and completely unsupported for versions 1.26 or later.
+For the Harness Azure cloud provider connecting to Kubernetes version 1.22 or later, we recommend using the `kubelogin` auth plugin for authentication.

-  The AKS cloud provider supports four authentication types.
-For each authentication type, the following dependencies must be installed on your Harness delegate failing which Harness will follow the old auth provider format.
+  The Harness Azure cloud provider supports four authentication types when used with AKS.
+For each authentication type, the following dependencies must be installed on your Harness delegate.
+If they are not installed, Harness will follow the old auth provider format.

-  * `SERVICE_PRINCIPAL_SECRET`: Add `kubelogin` binary
+  * `SERVICE_PRINCIPAL_SECRET`: Add `kubelogin` binary.
   * `SERVICE_PRINCIPAL_CERT`: Requires additional dependency on Azure CLI.
 Therefore, we use the old auth provider to authenticate AKS cloud provider.
-  * `MANAGED_IDENTITY_SYSTEM_ASSIGNED`: No need to add any dependency
+  * `MANAGED_IDENTITY_SYSTEM_ASSIGNED`: No need to add any dependency.
-  * `MANAGED_IDENTITY_USER_ASSIGNED`: No need to add any dependency
+  * `MANAGED_IDENTITY_USER_ASSIGNED`: No need to add any dependency.
-- Harness Continuous Deployment (CD) UI now displays only your services in the **Main Dashboard** page.
+- The Harness Continuous Delivery (CD) UI now displays only your services in the **Main Dashboard** page.
 (CDS-50514)

-  The main dashboard view automatically filters your services when you log in to CD.
+  The main dashboard view automatically filters your services when you log into CD.

   ![](static/main-dashboard.png)